donut-party/donut-docs-site/content/docs/system/_index.md

                  (start-worker config))
         :config {:queue (ds/local-ref [:queue])}})

+(def system
   #::ds{:defs
         {:services
          {:queue #::ds{:start (fn [{:keys [::ds/config]}]
                                 (create-queue config))
                        :config {:uri "aws.sqs.etc"}}
           :worker-1 WorkerComponent
           :worker-2 WorkerComponent
-        :worker-3 WorkerComponent}}}
+          :worker-3 WorkerComponent}}})
 ```

-There's a lot

-TODO "system" in the abstract sense as the outermost thing, the purpose for why this
-is being built, contains all the other pieces

-TODO "system" in code as the organizing structure the defines the relationships and
-coordinates them

-To adequately explain what donut.system does and how it functions, we need to
-define terms like _system_, _component_, and _signal_, but it turns out this is
-very challenging.

-It's challenging because each word is used to refer to a number of
+These docs will explain all this thoroughly, but for now the point is that the
+library provides constructs for defining and interacting with systems and
+components.

+### Terminology

+In mapping architecture to code, donut.system adopts the terms _system_ and
+_component_.
+These words are both hard to define precisely, but I think most
+developers have a rough shared sense of their meaning: systems are the black-box
+tools that users use to solve their problems, and components are the internal
+bundles of process and state that implement the desired functionality within the
+desired quality specifications.
+If you're building a web app, the system is the
+web app and worker and queue components help the web app operate with acceptable
+performance.

+Within the context of donut.system, the terms _system_ and _component_ can refer
-related-but-slightly-different things that span a spectrum from abstract to
+to a few related-but-slightly-different things that span a spectrum from
-concrete.
-For example, there are at least three different ways to complete the
+abstract to concrete.
+For example, there are at least three different ways to
-sentence "A component is a ___" depending on what part of the abstraction
+complete the sentence "A component is a ___" depending on what part of the
-spectrum you're referring to:
+abstraction spectrum you're referring to:

-- A component is a collection of process and state organized around a particular
+- A component is a collection of process and state organized around a behavior
-  behavior
 - A component is an organizational unit in the donut.system library
 - A component is a map of signal handlers where they keys are signal names and
   the values are the functions to call in response to signals

-This problem is inherent to any discussion of software tools, where the entire
-edifice is taped together with metaphors like "file", "pipe", and "map".
-These
-metaphors are like a child's sketch of the thing itself, bearing reasonable
-resemblance to concrete reality but failing to convey the subtler nuances of
-referent.

-The problem is slightly exacerbated in Lisps and with Clojure in particular
-where we're trying to somehow graft a clearly-demarcated model onto
-general-purpose constructs like maps and functions.
-We don't have the luxury of
-creating a new class like a `LocalDateTime` and `OffsetDateTime` every time we
-want to be sure the boundaries of our code match the ones in our head.
-So in
-the docs that follow you'll see a lot of explanations like "A system is a map,
-but when you call these API functions it behaves like a system, but it's still a
-map and you can do normal map stuff to it."

-On top of this, we're relying on _system_, _component_, and _signal_ because
-they are metaphors that give us the best starting point for understanding the
-code we need to write and the runtime behavior we can expect.
-At the same time,
-these words ratchet up the difficulty because they're already abstract; you
-can't visualize a "component" in the same way you can a "file" or "map."

-We're going to tackle this problem by starting with the problem we're trying to
-solve, then explaining the model we're employing to make the problem tractable,
-and then showing how this model is implemented.

-### Problem: Mapping architecture to code

-There's no obvious or
-consistent way to implement these constructs within the context of the whole
-architecture.
-Yes, there are multimethods and protocols, and these are powerful
-tools for abstracting interfaces, but capturing the relationships among
-components is outside their purview.

-Having a well-defined, data-driven method for defining architectural constructs
-yields a host of benefits.
-If we get it right, we can:

-- View a component dependency graph
-- Write schemas to validate component dependencies
-- Write and read docs for how the architecture is expressed in code
-- Create reusable collections of components that have complex combinations of
-  process and state
-- Create clear boundaries around different parts of a codebase

-### Model: A system of components

-- Component doesn't actually have to have behavior
-- A way for different parts to refer to each other
-- Graph of "pieces"
-- "Component" is very much a black box abstraction.
-It's more about the
-  mechanical behavior than about focusing on a certain category of things
-- Ways to parameterize components
-- You have to put values into the system

-### Implementation
+Context should make it clear which sense of these terms is being used.
+However,
+the last usage -- "a component is a map of signal handlers" -- is potentially
+confusing.

+It's more precise to say "a component _definition_ is a map of signal handlers".
+donut.system does not provide any types or protocols for defining components.
+Rather, every time the `donut.system/signal` function encounters a map with a
+specific structure (the keys are signal names), it treats that map as a
+component definition.

+By following this line of reasoning, the `WorkerComponent` var above could more
+accurately have been named `WorkerComponentDefinition`.
+But that feels feels
+unwieldy, and `WorkerComponent` is clear enough.

+At the risk of getting too philosophical, components themselves don't actually
+exist in your code base or in your running program in a first-class way in the
+same way that functions and vars exist; rather, components manifest as
+_definitions_ and _instances_.
+Hopefully this explanation isn't creating more
+confusion!

+## Implementation

+donut.system is just some functions that work on maps that are structured a
+certain way.
+Let's look at this purely from the behavarioral, mechanical level,
+stripped of any "component" or "system" meaning, then layer on those semantic
+notions.

 ## Basics